magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 #object[Object [object Object]]
 ```

-The two scenario becomes clearer if you add, and I suggest you to do
+The two scenarios becomes clearer if you add, and I suggest you to do
 it, the
 [React Developer Tools extension](https://github.com/facebook/react-devtools)
 to your Google Chrome Browser.